 Sixty Five Plus is owned not just by the Barrs.
-It has two other owners-Deborah and Andre LeBlanc-Sandra Barr's parents.
+Deborah LeBlanc, the Barrs' daughter, is also an owner.
 In a stunning example of self-dealing, mother and daughter hold two of the three seats on the nonprofit's board.